 Safe Child Policy

-Parents or mature caregivers, not Library staff, are responsible for the supervision and behavior of children while using the Library.
+Parents or responsible caregivers, fifteen (15) years of age or older, not Library staff, are responsible for the supervision and behavior of children while using the Library.

-It is not the Library’s intention to seek out unattended children but rather to have a procedure in place should problems arise.
+It is not the Library's intention to seek out unattended children but rather to have a procedure in place should problems arise.
 Anyone under the age of 18 who remains past closing time will be deemed at risk.
-If the child is not picked up by closing and a parent/caregiver cannot be contacted or located, the Suffolk County Police will be called.
+If the child is not picked up by closing and a parent/caregiver cannot be contacted or located after reasonable efforts to contact them, the Suffolk County Police will be called.
+Staff will stay with the child until the police arrive.
+Under no circumstances will staff transport children.

 Levels of supervision required: